 Wendy’s Operations Management, 10 Decisions, Productivity

-Wendy’s 10 strategic decisions of operations management, productivity areas, measures, case study and analysis
+Wendy’s 10 strategic decisions of operations management, productivity areas, measures, fast-food business analysis case study

-A Wendy’s hamburger fast food restaurant in Tocoa, Honduras.
-Wendy’s strategic decisions emphasize operations management for stability and productivity in all areas in its current markets, mostly in North America.
+A Wendy’s fast-food restaurant in Tocoa, Honduras.
+Wendy’s operations management decisions emphasize strategies for stability and productivity in all areas of its food-service business.
 (Photo: Public Domain)

 Wendy’s applies the 10 strategic decisions of operations management (OM) to address needs in various business areas.
-These 10 strategic decisions are aimed at streamlining Wendy’s activities.
-As the third biggest hamburger restaurant chain in the world, Wendy’s must streamline its operations to effectively compete against aggressive firms like McDonald’s and Burger King.
+These 10 strategic decisions are aimed at streamlining the food-service company’s activities.
+As the third biggest hamburger restaurant chain in the world, Wendy’s must streamline its operations to effectively compete against aggressive fast-food firms, like McDonald’s and Burger King, as well as coffeehouse chains, such as Starbucks.
 Wendy’s operations management efforts are indicative of the company’s prioritization of business stability rather than international expansion.
 Nonetheless, the 10 strategic decisions of operations management are applied in a way that supports Wendy’s potential expansion in more market areas.

-Wendy’s operations management (OM) covers all of the 10 strategic decision areas for its business.
-Wendy’s strategies are directed toward productivity and business stability, and less at expansion in the global hamburger restaurant market.
+Wendy’s operations management (OM) covers all the 10 strategic decision areas for its business.
+The company’s strategies are directed toward productivity and business stability and less at expansion in the global food-service market.
+The capabilities and competitive advantages discussed in the SWOT analysis of Wendy’s help facilitate managerial efforts for high productivity and successful food-service operations.

 Wendy’s Operations Management, 10 Decision Areas